 Psychology Services Center

 The clinical science program established the Psychology Services Center (PSC) to provide cutting-edge, empirically supported, low-cost outpatient services to the individuals in Los Angeles and the USC community.
 The Older Adult Counseling Center, housed within the PSC, provides services for problems related to aging.
 The PSC is an integral part pf the clinical science Ph.D. program, where students receive advanced, research-based instruction in psychological assessment and interventions.
 The PSC embodies the mission of the program to train students in the integration of science and application.

-As the PSC is a teaching clinic, services are typically provided via a team approach in which students work closely with a supervisor who is a Ph.D. psychologist - either a faculty member in our program or a clinical supervisor, so that collaborative, evidence-based supervision can enhance the student's training and ensure high quality services for all clients.
+As the PSC is a teaching clinic, services are typically provided via a team approach in which students work closely with a supervisor who is a Ph.D. psychologist - either a faculty member in our program or a clinical supervisor in the community.
+Sessions with clients are video-taped and viewed by the student's supervisor, so that collaborative, evidence-based supervision can enhance the student's training and ensure high quality services for all clients.
 Students also have the opportunity to view their own sessions to further develop their training and learning.

 The PSC provides a wide-range of assessment and therapeutic services, for example: